terence410/array-to-google-sheets/README.md

   - {formula: '=sum(%1:%2)', cells: [{row: 1, col: 1}, {row: 1, col: 3}]}
   - equivalent to =sum(A1:C1)
 - Return the url and gid of the sheet upon edit
+- Get Spreadsheets data in array or csv format
 - Written in Typescript

 # Installation